John-McPherson/JavaScript-Essentials-Portfolio-Project/README.md

 This project is my second milestone project for the Code Institute Diploma in Full Stack Software Development.

+You can see the final deployed site [here](https://john-mcpherson.github.io/JavaScript-Essentials-Portfolio-Project/)

 ## **Contents**
 * [UX](#ux)
     * [User Stories](#user-stories)